 And yet the pandemic wasn’t all bad news for his quest.
 With no one able to attend the course in Japan, the school went online and Erim was finally able to prepare the perfect dish at his home in Munich.
 His friends and family were impressed and soon word got out.

 The products from Monaco Ramen became a food staple for many people during the ongoing lockdowns.
 In March 2021, he opened his first pop-up in Westend cafe sehrwohl, offering ramen kits to go.
 Later he was able to prepare and sell the soups himself.
-At present, you can order the noodles online or find him at the Kulturdachgarten every Saturday and Sunday from 16:00 (weather permitted).
+At present, you can find him in Onofrio’s Tagesbar in Westend.

 His ramen takes ten hours to prepare.
 “I start making the noodles on Wednesday and the broth on Friday, before shuttling it all over to the roof garden at the weekend,” he explains.
 Erim uses real ramen flour from Japan, free-range chicken from Geflügelhof Engelbrecht, organic pork from Landmetzgerei Geigls and local vegetables.
 No MSG or shortcuts allowed.